pradnyajk/KRASMTPred/README.md

 ## 🚀 Usage

-You can run GSK3BMTPred using either a prebuilt Docker image or by building locally.
+You can run KRASMTPred using either a prebuilt Docker image or by building locally.

 ---